osg-htc/tutorial-wordfreq/README.md

 queue 1
 ```

-Confirm the contents of the submit file.
+Confirm the contents of the submit file by printing it out:

 ```
 cat wordcount.sub
 ```

-We will now submit our one-book analysis to the OSPool using HTCondor.
+We are now ready to submit our one-book analysis to the OSPool using HTCondor.

 ### Submit and monitor the job